Plumas Audubon Society

 Picture

-Western grebes dark portion up the back of the neck to the head comes below the red eye.
+The black cap on the Western grebe goes up the back of the neck to the head and extends below their red eyes.
 The bill is a dull yellow-green to grayish.
 When compared with Clark's grebes, Westerns are darker overall and usually have two syllables in their call, with a relatively harsh and high pitch "cree-creet".
 These calls carry well across large bodies of water.

 Clark's Grebes